yuvalmGS/gigaspaces-wiki-jekyll/sbp/web-load-balancer-agent-pu.markdown

 </beans>
 {code}

-More details on the {{WebLayerLoadBalancerListener}} and the {{ApacheLoadBalancerAgent}} can be found on the next panels.
+More details on the `WebLayerLoadBalancerListener` and the `ApacheLoadBalancerAgent` can be found on the next panels.
 {gcard}
 {gcard:WebLayerLoadBalancerListener}
-The {{WebLayerLoadBalancerListener}} component is capable of monitoring a list of Web Processing Units and will react upon a scale up or scale down event by communicating with a Load Balancer Agent.
+The `WebLayerLoadBalancerListener` component is capable of monitoring a list of Web Processing Units and will react upon a scale up or scale down event by communicating with a Load Balancer Agent.
 The main piece of code that accomplishes this can be shown as follows and uses a lifecycle-listener for the Processing Unit component of the Admin API:
 {code}
 public class WebLayerLoadBalancerListener {
     private LoadBalancerAgent loadBalancerAgent;